tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 The design principle here is one called "Desire line."
 Desire lines are the natural paths that form based on frequent user preferences.

-<div class="bs-callout bs-callout-primary"><b>Desire Line:</b> "Traces of use or wear that indicate preferred methods of interaction with an object or environment." &mdash; [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079)</div>
+<div class="bs-callout bs-callout-primary"><b>Desire Line:</b> "Traces of use or wear that indicate preferred methods of interaction with an object or environment." &mdash; <a href='https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079'>Universal Principles of Design</a></div>

 The most common example of a desire line is a shortcut across a lawn.